2026 Keynote Speakers Bios

 Marion A. Terenzio, Ph.D., President, SUNY Cobleskill

 President Terenzio enjoys national attention for her shared governance model in creating thriving campus communities and stimulating higher education as an economic driver.
 She led downtown revitalization efforts and consulted with national organizations such as the College Board, The Institute for Higher Education Policy, the National Intelligence Council and the United Nations.
-She is currently the co-chair of the Mohawk Valley Regional Economic Development Council, and a member of the NY Department of Health Rural EMS Task Force.

 Lisa Vollendorf, Ph.D., President, Empire State University